-General Motors has created an all-new Global Business Services group that 's intended to streamline back-office processes to improve service quality, reduce complexity and achieve cost efficiencies.
+General Motors has created an all-new Global Business Services group that will streamline backoffice processes to improve service quality, reduce complexity and achieve cost efficiencies.

 Diana Tremblay is named Global Business Services vice president and will report to Dan Ammann, GM senior vice president and chief financial officer.